Vegan Japanese

 Vegan dashi is a stock that forms the basis for so many japanese recipes.
 Dishes like Konji, Oden, Ramen, miso and soba (to name a few) all require a dashi to be brewed so that the flavours are well bedded in.
 For our fish loving friends, dashi is often made using bonito fish powder mixed with hot water but for most of our vegan recipes we use kombu, and/or dried shiitake mushrooms steeped in hot water.

-kombu seaweed and dried shittake in a cream coloured saucepan, simmering in water
+vegan dashi simmering - kombu seaweed and dried shiitake mushrooms in a cream saucepan

 You'll need this recipe for lots of my other recipes including my easy vegan miso soup.